nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   but clean up the pictures, or if you want to upload the videos to some network location.
 #   This value is not validated automatically.
 #cleanup: true
-#   Should the bot clean the catalog with pictures and video after the successful sending to the telegram chat.
+#   Should the bot clean the directory with pictures and video after the successful sending to the telegram chat.
 #   Default is true.
 You might want to set it to false, if you intend on using the pictures later.
 #   This value should be boolean.
 #height: 0
 #   The bot can take timelapse pictures based on the z axis height (e.g. 0.2).
 The default is not to take pictures based on height.
-#   This value should be an float >=0.0.
+#   This value should be a float >=0.0.
 #time: 0
 #   The bot can take timelapse pictures based on time intervals in seconds.
 #   The default is not to take pictures based on time intervals.